m0hssn/Ternary-Weights/README.md

 This transformation successfully reduces the model's size by simplifying the weights to ternary values.
 Despite the notable drop in accuracy (from 70.88% to 55.02%), this trade-off is valuable in scenarios where model compression is critical.
 The substantial size reduction, achieved with a relatively small loss in accuracy, demonstrates the effectiveness of this approach in balancing performance and efficiency.

-These results indicate a significant drop in accuracy after the ternary transformation, highlighting the trade-off between model size reduction and predictive performance.
+## Future Work

+In future iterations of this project, I plan to experiment with techniques to minimize the accuracy drop associated with ternary weight transformations.
+One potential method is to introduce weight clipping during training.
+By restricting the range of weights, the transformation into ternary values could become smoother and less prone to extreme shifts that affect performance.
+The idea is that clipping the weights would help stabilize the ternary conversion, leading to a more efficient balance between model compression and accuracy.
+This approach could further optimize the trade-off between model size and classification performance.